 Different reasons, but it's kind of a weird coincidence.

-According to the Washington Examiner, Paul Badard's writing about a Rasmussen poll that showed that over half of liberals call the Kirk assassination quote understandable.
+According to the Washington Examiner, Paul Bedard's writing about a Raspberry poll that showed that over half of liberals call the Kirk assassination, quote, understandable.

-understandable meaning that they believe that he spoke hate speech, and people who speak hate speech, I guess half of the people said, well, you've got to expect there's going to be some blowback for that.
+And people who speak hate speech, I guess half of the people said, well, you got to expect there's going to be some blowback for that.

 And so that's what the liberals think.